Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/03_identifiers.rst

 - A variable name should clearly specify what is refers to.
 Something like ``mana`` might be ambiguous but ``current_mana`` and ``maximum_mana`` will not.
 - The more broadly something is used, the longer name it should have.
 Most variables are used in small contexts so anything that gets reused across lots of code should be clearly identifiable and searchable.
-- If you need to write a comment to describe variable's name, you have choosen a bad name.
+- If you need to write a comment to describe a variable's name, you have choosen a bad name.
 - Variables and types represent data.
 They should be named using nouns.
 Functions represent actions.
 They should be named using verbs.
 - Be consistent.
 If you like to write ``temperature`` as ``temp`` do it either always or never.
 - Avoid using shortcuts, unless they are related to the project.
 It's hard to specify a clear border here as the topic is very subjective.
 Many projects include a glossary with explanations on shortcuts that appear in their documentation and code.